tvmani/tvmani.github.io/quizapp/README.md

 3. Try with only one question and answer
 4. Try with two question and answer
 5. Try with full file

+### Quiz Improvement 1 - adding images

+Requirement:

+ 1. Question could contain one image
+ 2. Answer could contain one or more images
+ 3. Question could contain one or more images

+Analysis:

+ 1. How to represent an image in an excel file?
+  * absolute path of the image?
+  * relative path of the image?
+  * reporting errors on the generation of json, if image file is not present?
+  *